m0p4rk/m0p4rk/README.md

 Actively learning new frameworks and technologies.
 I am committed to continuous learning to keep up with the latest tech trends and to provide more efficient and innovative solutions.

 👯 I’m looking to collaborate on...
-Currently collaborating with UI/UX designers.
+Currently collaborating with UAL UI/UX designers.
 This collaboration focuses on developing user-centric and effective applications.

 🤔 I’m looking for help with...
 Growing as a developer focused on medical advancements based on my veterinary science background.
 I need advice and collaboration from experts in this field.